For best experience please turn on javascript and use a modern browser!

 Components of the Academic Core

-The Academic Core consists of courses that provide a foundation for students’ success in their majors and in their professional lives after graduation.
-Some of these courses are required.
-These include methodology courses, Big Questions courses, academic writing courses, community projects & internships, logic and the Global Identity Experience.
-Other foundational courses, like AUC’s languages, can be taken by students as electives.
+The Academic Core consists of courses that provide the foundation for students’ success in their majors and in their professional lives after graduation.
+These include methodology courses, language courses, Big Questions courses, academic writing courses, community projects & internships, logic, a programming course and the Global Identity Experience.

 Courses required for all students